 But I have more than tea and sympathy to offer.
 I have answers – drawn from a long career as an editor and publishing consultant in specialty publishing, and even my own more recent adventures as an author.
 I know what to focus on at different phases of the process for the best results.
-I’ve got up-to-date experience of the self-publishing jungle if that is your chosen path.
+I’ve also got up-to-date experience of the self-publishing jungle if that is your chosen path.

 “Success” means different things to different writers.
 Let’s find out what success means to you.

 These are some of the things writers ask me:

 - How can I tell if my book is any good?

 - My book isn’t working.
 How can I fix it?

 - What should I put in, and what should I leave out?